-I spent the rest of the year in self monitored silence.
-I no longer asked questions or volunteered answers to hers.
+After that day, I no longer asked questions or volunteered answers to hers.
 If she asked me a question, I nodded, shook my head, or shrugged.
-I held my pee and poop during class, and the day that didn't work, took off for home during recess and pretended to be sick.
+I held my pee during class, and the day that didn't work, took off for home during recess and pretended to be sick.
 That wasn't hard because I felt sick every day for the rest of the year.

 I had a daydream that never came true.

 Mrs. Crim asks me to stay after school to talk.
 She looks sad.
 She says the class is too quiet now.
 She wants me to ask questions again.
 She wants me to make the kids laugh with my silly stories."Sharon, I miss you."
 Then I tell her how sorry I am and cry.
 She hands me her embroidered handkerchief and smiles and all is forgiven.
 I love her and school again.

 At the end of the year Mrs. Crim smiled as I left and said, “Have a good summer!” but she said that to everyone.
 I looked at her wart, which looked bigger and uglier.
 With my mouth set in a firm line, I nodded, then ran.

 Our family went to the library every week.
 I brought stacks of books home and read every one.
 I liked rainy days so I could stay inside to read, and was caught at night with a flashlight under the sheets.
 My parents told people at church.
 "Sharon reads all the time."
 They laughed and smiled when they said it and I hoped that meant I didn't need school any more.
 But when summer ended they said I had to go back.
 My oldest brother told me I had to go to school for ten more years.
 I thought he was lying.